Aqovia/Aqovia.PactProducerVerifier/README.md

 * The maximum branch name length (optional)

 ## Sample
 A sample is included in the source - in the samples folder.
+To use this:
-Update the PactBrokerUri configuration setting to the uri of the broker your using.
+* Update the PactBrokerUri configuration setting to the uri of the broker your using.
+* Remove the Skip parameter in the [Fact] attribute